kptdev/kpt/site/reference/fn/doc/README.md

 ---

 <!--mdtogo:Short
-    Display the documentation for a function image
+    Display the documentation for a function
 -->

 ### Synopsis